julienreszka/julienreszka/notes/Popular-Sales-Principles-DEBUNKED.md

 ## ~Handle Objections~

 In theory, Handling objections effectively involves empathizing with customer concerns and providing solutions.
-In practice, Customers will only oppose you if you try to argue with them.
+In practice, Customers may resist if they perceive a salesperson as argumentative.

-**Ask for upfront payments.**
+**Ask for Upfront Payments.**

-It's much more important to only handle already committed customers.
+It's essential to focus on customers who have already shown commitment.

 ## ~Build Relationships~